trealla-prolog/trealla/README.md

 Only non-empty (default is zero) vector & matrix values are stored.

-Maps are somewhat analogous to streams so to destroy a map, vector or matrix simply call close/1 on the handle.
+Maps are somewhat analogous to streams so to destroy a map, simply call close/1 on the handle.

 ```console
 	$ tpl